Hadrian's Villa: History

 During the later years of his reign, Hadrian governed the empire from the villa.
 He started using the villa as his official residence around AD 128.
 Therefore, a large court lived there permanently and large numbers of visitors and bureaucrats would have to have been entertained and housed temporarily on site.

 After Hadrian, the villa was used occasionally by his various successors (busts of Antoninus Pius (138–161), Marcus Aurelius (161–180), Lucius Verus (161–169), Septimius Severus and Caracalla have been found on the premises).
-Zenobia, the deposed queen of Palmyra, lived near the villa from 273 until her passing.
+Zenobia, the deposed queen of Palmyra, lived near the villa from 273 until she died.
 The villa was restored by Diocletian during the final decades of the third century.

 During the decline of the Roman Empire in the 4th century, the villa gradually fell into disuse and was partially ruined as valuable statues and marble were taken away by Constantine the Great and his successors.
 The facility was used as a warehouse by both sides during the destructive Gothic War (535–554) between the Ostrogoths and Byzantines.
 Remains of lime kilns have been found, where marble from the complex was burned to extract lime for building material.
 Building material was also reused by the Christians to build basilicas and other buildings.

-The first documented rediscovery of the Villa was by Historian Biondo Flavio in the late 15th century who brought its attention to Pope Pius II whose writings on the villa in his Comeratti began to pique architectural interest in the Villa.
+The first documented rediscovery of the villa was by Historian Biondo Flavio in the late 15th century who brought its attention to Pope Pius II whose writings on the villa in his Comeratti began to pique architectural interest in the villa.
 In the 16th century, Cardinal Ippolito II d'Este had much of the remaining marble and statues in Hadrian's Villa removed to decorate his own Villa d'Este located nearby.
 Since that period, excavations have sporadically turned up more fragments and sculptures, some of which have been kept in situ or housed on site in the display buildings.

+There were no stratigraphical excavations on most of the site and much information was lost forever.
+Only from the end of the 19th century have its architecture and functionality begun to be studied scientifically.